ait-aecid/logdata-anomaly-miner/docs/CONFIGURATION.rst

 This detector monitors and learns occurrence probabilities of character pairs in values.
 Many unlikely character pairs in values suggest that they are randomly generated or not fitting the learned character patterns.

-* **target_path_list** parser paths of values to be analyzed.
+* **paths** parser paths of values to be analyzed.
 Multiple paths mean that all values occurring in these paths are considered as if they occur in the same field (required, list of strings).
 * **prob_thresh** limit for the average probability of character pairs for which anomalies are reported (float, defaults to 0.05).
 * **default_probs** initializes the probabilities with default values from https://github.com/markbaggett/freq (boolean, defaults to False).
 * **skip_repetitions** boolean that determines whether only distinct values are used for character pair counting.
 This counteracts the problem of imbalanced word frequencies that distort the frequency table generated in a single aminer run (boolean, defaults to False).